 - All of the information comes from dispatch logs, which are based on initial reports from those on the scene.
 Many incidents may be described in vague terms (General disturbance, 911 emergency, suspicious incident).

-- The information collected is only what the department has decided to release, meaning it may be subject to censorship (which may not always be an entirely bad thing).
+- The information collected is only what the department has decided to release, meaning it may be subject to censorship (which may not be malicious; it can be done for officer safety, tactical considerations, patient privacy, or other reasons).

 - Location plotting relies on Google’s Geocoding Service and as such may not always be accurate.